zesk/build/docs/tools/pipeline.md

     | |_| | | | | (_| | (_) |
      ___/|_| |_|__,_|___/

-Undo deplpying an application from a deployment repository
+Undo deploying an application from a deployment repository

 #### Usage